DhafinFawwaz/Tucil3_13522084/README.md

 ## 📝 Requirements
 * Java: make sure java is installed in your device to run the project.

+## 🚨 QuickStart
+This only works if you use windows and all requirements is installed.
+Simply double click the run.bat.
+If this does not work, please start from the Preprocess or GUI section.

 ## 🖼️ Screenshots